pyfsi/coconut/coupling_components/predictors/predictors.md

 |------------------------------:|:----:|-------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | <nobr>`predict_change`</nobr> | dict | (optional) Default: `true`.
 Indicates it the change in surrogate solution should be used.
 If `false`, the surrogate solution serves as prediction directly. |

+## Restart

+Upon restart, the predictor may be changed.
+When changing an extrapolator (Constant, Linear, Quadratic, Legacy and Cubic) to a higher order, the first extrapolation will still be of the original order, but the order will increase with each time step until the new order is reached, just like at the start of a simulation.
+Changing to a lower order has direct effect.

+No information is transferred when switching from or to a [surrogate predictor](#surrogate).

 ## Dummy predictor

-This dummy predictor can be used in the [one-way](../coupled_solvers#one-way) coupled solvers, which doesn't require a predictor.
+This dummy predictor can be used in the [one-way](../coupled_solvers.md#one-way) coupled solvers, which doesn't require a predictor.

 If the use of a dummy predictor is allowed, the `type` (`convergence_criteria.dummy_convergence_criterion`) can be written explicitly or omitted.
 No `settings` are required.
 Note that the key `predictor` is still required.